4 Mindfulness Tips For Guilt-Prone Women To Feel More Peaceful.

 How do we let go of guilt?

-I don’t think we do let go of it.
+I don’t think we let go of it.
 We transform guilt into an emotion that fuels our growth and reclaims our authentic power.
 Trying to let go of guilt is like pushing on a rope.
-It doesn’t work.
-Or, at least, it hasn’t worked in my own life.
+It doesn’t work—or, at least, it hasn’t worked in my own life.

-Transforming guilt, and using it as a source of wisdom, now that’s where the miracles happen.
+Transforming guilt and using it as a source of wisdom is where miracles happen.

 Soul guilt…

-This soul guilt or the anticipation that you’ll feel guilty if you behave or don’t behave in a certain way can be used as a source of inner wisdom, guiding you so that you won’t have any regrets.
+Soul guilt, or the anticipation that you’ll feel guilty if you behave or don’t behave in a certain way, can be used as a source of inner wisdom, guiding you so that you won’t have any regrets.
 This guilt is healthy as it fuels us to align with our true selves and what we value.

 Conditioned guilt…